 Things change so much in Yellowstone, the park service is constantly changing or moving the route of the boardwalks in order to protect the geysers.
 In this area, you might even see an Elk or two, some snakes and maybe even a bear…

-Since we only were able to visit a small portion of the park, we might just have to make plans to stay in Yellowstone for a week or more in order to see all areas of the park.
+Since we only were able to visit a small portion, we might just have to make plans to stay in Yellowstone for a week or more in order to see all areas of the park.